22ermiller/blog/_posts/2023-10-11-tooltip-tutorial.md

         y = "MPG",
         title = "Weight vs. MPG")

-	For this examples, lets look at the relationship between the weight of a car and miles per gallon using the mtcars dataset with a simple scatterplot.
+	For this example, lets look at the relationship between the weight of a car and miles per gallon using the mtcars dataset with a simple scatterplot.
 To prepare this plot to be interactive, we use geom_point_interactive instead of geom_point.
 Geom_point_interactive has a tooltip parameter where we can specify the value of our tooltip.
 I’ve specified it as mpg, the y-axis variable of the scatterplot.

 ### 2. Make it interactive

-    ```
     library(tidyverse)
     library(ggiraph)